stridecolossus/JOVE/docs/blog/part-5-terrain/particle-system.md

 Notes:

-* The `Characteristic` enumeration is introduced where `CULL` is a hint that the system contains a collision surface that destroys particles.
+* The `Characteristic` enumeration is introduced where `DISABLE_CULLING` is a hint for a particle system that does not expire or destroy particles.

 * The reference to the `particles` collection is now mutable and is over-written by the `cull` method.